Modeling Leidenfrost levitation of soft elastic solids

-which is equivalent to Eq.~\eqref{eq:lambda1} when written in terms of materials parameters.
-In the SM~\cite{SI}, we show that non-dimensionalizing the combined equations of linear elasticity and the lubrication equation~\eqref{eq:Reynolds} yields $\lambda$ as the single dimensionless number governing the floating regime.
-Intuitively, $\lambda$ compares the length scales over which the vapor pressure causes elastic deformation.
+Intuitively, $\lambda$ compares the length scales over which vapor pressure causes elastic deformation, as shown by the first equality in Eq.~\eqref{eq:lambda}.
+The second equality provides an expression in terms of materials parameters.
 When $\lambda \rightarrow \infty$, $l_{\mathrm{S}}\gg l_H$ and vapor pressure is too small to cause appreciable elastic deformation.
 By contrast, when $\lambda \rightarrow 0$, $ l_\mathrm{S} \ll l_H$ and Hertzian elasticity dominates.
+A crossover between the rigid and Hertzian regimes is expected at $\lambda \sim 1$.
+In the SM~\cite{SI}, we show that non-dimensionalizing the combined equations of linear elasticity and the lubrication equation [i.e., Eq.~\eqref{eq:Reynolds}] yields $\lambda$ as the single dimensionless number governing the floating regime.

 We have predicted that the dimensionless parameter $\lambda$ mediates the crossover between rigid behavior and our scaling law, Eq.~\eqref{eq:HertzianHeight}.
 We now test these predictions.
 To do so, we numerically solve for a series of profiles for the gap height $h(r)$ and for the pressure $P(r)$, across a range of sphere radii and Young's moduli.
-A finite element method~\cite{chubynsky_bouncing_2020,chakraborty_computational_2022} is used to obtain elastic deformations by solving the primitive equations of linear elasticity throughout the 3D solid.
-This elastic solver is coupled to a numerical solution of the axisymmetric lubrication equation~\eqref{eq:Reynolds} to give a closed system in height $h(r)$ and pressure $P(r)$.
-Our finite element approach, described further in the SM~\cite{SI}, bypasses the assumptions made in Hertzian contact theory, i.e., the use of a half-space elastic solution for a curved boundary and a parabolic approximation to the solid's underbelly.
-These numerics allow us to probe the limits of validity for our theory and to test the universality of our scaling predictions in terms of $\lambda$.
+We implement a hybrid finite element method in COMSOL Multiphysics, in which the equations of linear elasticity are solved throughout the 3D solid.
+This elastic solver is coupled to a numerical solution of the lubrication equation Eq.~\eqref{eq:Reynolds} via COMSOL's standard \texttt{Coefficient Form Boundary PDE} option.
+Our finite element approach, described further in the SM~\cite{SI}, was used in Refs.~\cite{chubynsky_bouncing_2020, chakraborty_computational_2022} to study droplet impact and the liquid Leidenfrost effect.
+This method allows us to probe the limits of validity for our theory by bypassing the assumptions made in Hertzian contact theory, i.e., the use of a half-space elastic solution for a curved boundary and a parabolic approximation to the solid's underbelly.

 In Fig.~\ref{fig:ScalingLaws}, we show the gap height in the contact region, $h(r=0)$, against radius $R$ and modulus $E$.
 Parameters not varied are fixed to natural experimental values for the hydrogel spheres used in, for example, Ref.~\cite{waitukaitis_bouncing_2018}.
 We find a clear crossover between two distinct regimes of behavior occurring at $\lambda \sim 1$, with agreement between our predicted scaling laws, Eq.~\eqref{eq:HertzianHeight}, and those found in simulation.
 However, our numerical results also reveal a neck region at the edge of contact [Fig.~\ref{fig:ScalingLaws}(a)], which develops as the solid transitions into the Hertzian regime.
 The height of this neck follows a distinct scaling law, not captured by the analysis above.